Skip to content

 Additionally, I authored the Veterans’ Benefits Enhancement Act, which provides federal assistance to veterans who have a service-related disability to make structural modifications and rehabilitations to their homes in order to accommodate their disability and make their homes more accessible.

 In addition, one of the benefits of the ABLE Act is that it allows ABLE accounts to be used to cover the costs of housing, including rent, mortgage payments, improvements and modifications.
 Furthermore, there are specific resources at https://threemovers.com/florida/estero/ that provide moving help for people with disabilities.
+If they decide to buy a new home, they may seek assistance from conveyancing solicitors to prepare all the necessary legal documents.

 Finally, I have long supported Section 822, the Supportive Housing for Persons with Disabilities Program.
 This program is critical to helping those with disability afford a home.
 I will continue to support robust funding for this program.”